 I am of Italian decent and love to cook not just for my family but for everyone!
 I have a lot of weeknight dinner guest and try to keep it casual but delicious!
 My Mom passed away a few years ago and was my great teacher.
-Keeping the family recipes in tact and in rotation help me feel closer to her and like I am honoring her memory.

 Saturday, July 19, 2008